alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 #### phone_number

 The phone number of the recipient of the text message.
+This number can be UK or international.

 #### template_id